keepsimple logo

 I constantly wanted to make the content readability as high as possible, so I showed snippets of UXCG to different people and studied their opinions.
 In some cases, I would literally read a paragraph from UXCG and then ask the listener to explain to me what I had read.

-After the feedback, I decided to spend another two weeks on meticulous content editing.
+After the feedback, I decided to spend another two weeks meticulously editing the content.
 About 15% of the material was edited in this round, and I realized that I should do the same with the English version.

 Step 13: Final editing of English content